 An Approved Training Practice.
 Member of Harness GP Network within Brent CCG, which is part of NW London Collaboration of CCGs of NHS London.

-We are a Partnership of 7 GPs .
-We employ 4 Associate GPs, 1 Clinical Pharmacist, 1 Physician Associate, 1 Advanced Nurse Practitioner, 3 Practice Nurses, 2 Healthcare Assistant / Phlebotomists.
+We are a Partnership of currently 6 GPs .
+We employ 3 Associate GPs, 1 Clinical Pharmacist, 2 Physician Associates, 3 Practice Nurses, 2 Healthcare Assistant / Phlebotomists.
 We also teach young Trainee Doctors, many of whom plan a career in general practice.

 The Reception Team is headed by Anne-Marie, our Customer Care Manager - they look after patients, their appointments, prescriptions and all the stuff that flies around - a massive amount of administration involved in running a busy, large practice and this includes a backroom team of Workflow Administrators to handle the huge influx of correspondence and data each day.